Dick Rogers

-Dick Rogers (1912—1970) was a singer, comedian, songwriter and pianist, who wrote the lyrics for "Harlem Nocturne".
-He was a member of the Ray Noble orchestra and the Will Osborne band.
+Richard Rogers (1912–1970) was a singer, comedian, songwriter, and pianist, who wrote the lyrics for "Harlem Nocturne".
+He was a member of the Ray Noble Orchestra and the Will Osborne Band.

 Rogers was associated with Will Osborne, a "star crooner" who was on the radio in the 1930s.
 Osborne's band was on the decline in 1940.
 Osborne created a "bus and truck vaudeville show", with comedy acts, which did not do well.
 Dick was hired on as "Stinky" Rogers, doing a singing comedy act.
 When Osborne moved to Hollywood in 1940, Rogers took over the band.
-He did well, according to Billboard Magazine, who said he "acquitted himself credibly, as did his orchestra."
+He did well, according to a Billboard review in 1942, who said he "...acquitted himself credibly, as did his orchestra."
 The magazine called him capable, saying he could sing, compose, play and lead.